-How do I know how many LEDs I'll need?
+How do I calculate how many watts an LED is?

 How do I know which drivers to use?